rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [x] MPICH or MVAPICH
   - [ ] GP-GPU (CUDA)

-* Support only distributed memory parallel system using MPI protocol for the current GAMESS version that built with MPI method.
+* Support only distributed memory parallel system using MPI protocol for GAMESS version that built with MPI method.
+Visit [this website](https://sites.google.com/site/rangsiman1993/comp-chem/install-gamess-parallel) for installation of GAMESS with MPI utilization.
 Parallelization over multiple compute node and/or multiple processors is allowed.

-* Both `subgmsmpi` and `rungms.MPI` are needed together for submitting job via PBS Pro.
-Note that you must save rungms.MPI in either your $HOME directory or in GAMESS top directory.
+* `rungms.MPI` is required for subgmsmpi script.
+You must save rungms.MPI in either your $HOME directory or in GAMESS top directory before running subgmsmpi.

 * This subgmsmpi script was tested with GAMESS version 14 FEB 2018 R1, which compiled with MPI & MKL of Intel Parallel Studio XE 2018 update1, on Taiwania Intel Xeon cluster equiped with Intel Omni-Path high-speed interconnect technology.
 GNU-OpenMPI, MPICH, and MVAPICH are also supported.
-Help page is provided when using `subgmsmpi help` command.

 <details>
 <summary> Click here to see example of GAMESS input for OpenMP testing: omp-exam12.inp, file is available at $GAMESS/tests/openmp/parallel/omp-exam12.inp </summary>